Senpai-Coders/CAPSTONE-PHS-Machine/phsmachine_docu/docs/_page_maintenance.md

 Nozzle might be **blocked** by debree from the pipe, you can twist them to remove and clean the nozzle for **blockage** and put it back to test if it will produce ideal mist.
 If not, replace the nozzle.

-## Software  Maintinance
+## Software  Maintenance

-PHS doesn't require you to do a lot of maintinance of it software but we only have 1 checklist to do for maintaining PHS.
+PHS doesn't require you to do a lot of maintenance of it software but we only have 1 checklist to do for maintaining PHS.

 ### The storage